Ash Barty retires from tennis at age 25; won 3 Grand Slams

 “We will miss her,” Simon said.

 During her 21-month sabbatical from tennis as a teen, Barty played cricket with the Brisbane Heat of the Women’s Big Bash League.
-She returned to tennis in May 2016, playing a $50,000 ITF event in Eastbourne — winning three qualifying matches and three more in the main draw.
+She returned to tennis in May 2016, playing a $50,000 ITF event in Eastbourne.

 One year later, she was ranked No. 88; by the end of 2017, Barty was an established member of the top 20.